Watch a video about “Why This? Why Now?” (June 28, 2020)

 Arrival Etiquette:

-• An area for removing and storing shoes is set up right inside the door to the dharma hall.
+• An area for removing and storing shoes is set up at the entrance to the practice hall.

 • We greet each other by placing our hands palm-to-palm and proceed with a standing bow.
 This is a respectful gesture to each other and also a statement of lowering our ego.